lum1t4/ocean_surface_levels/README.md

 ### Evaluation

-For a forecast task of ocean surface currents, consider the following evaluation metrics:
+For a forecast task of ocean surface currents the follwing metrics could be used to evaluate the model performance:

 - Root Mean Squared Error (RMSE): Measures the average magnitude of the error between predicted and observed current components.
 - Mean Absolute Error (MAE): Provides a robust measure of average error magnitude, less sensitive to outliers than RMSE.